hartmaj2/pacman-winforms/README.md

 Summer Semester 2022/23
 Programming NPRG031

+# Things to improve
+- Implement state machine design pattern so I can better handle different game states (IMPLEMENT USING INTERFACES)
+- Animations should be handled by objects themselves in some way (ADD ANIMATION CLASS AND SPRITE CLASS)
+- Load images using their name from a file
+- Automatic intersection identification

 # Introduction
 This program is supposed to be a simplified Pacman game for my university project.
 I am hoping to be able to implement all the well knows features such as Pacman preemptive direction setting and some simple ghost AI.
 The game is made in ***C# using Windows Forms***.